andreatramacere/jetset/README.md

  - Install requirements, run on the command line:
     - `conda install --file requirements.txt`

+     if conda fails with dependencies you can try

+   - `conda install -c astropy  --file requirements.txt`

+     OR

+   - `conda install -c conda-forge  --file requirements.txt`

     if anaconda fails to install swig, you can try one of the following alternative [methods](swig.md)

  - run on the command line:
      * `python setup.py clean`